 That said, they won’t stop them from landing on your actual balcony, just on the railings.
 So, you might to install another option too or just hope that the spikes will put pigeons off.

-Unfortunately, the best method for how to get rid of pigeon eggs on a balcony is to throw them in the trash.
+Unfortunately, the best method for getting rid of pigeon eggs on a balcony is to throw them in the trash.
 It might sound cruel, but no rescue agency would do any different.

 Pigeons are almost universally considered vermin, so anyone you call would do the same.
 Pest control is an expensive way to deal with the problem, as they’ll just dispose of the eggs too.